Robert Ito Bio

 Grandmaster Rene Latosa

-Have an instructor rank in Latosa Escrima.
+Have a Master Level 1 rank in Latosa Escrima.
 All my training in this art was through private lessons from Grandmaster Rene Latosa.

 Back to Top